bryanszendel/node-db3-challenge/queries.md

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.

+SELECT c.categoryname,
+       c.categoryid,
+       Count(p.productid) AS [Count]
+FROM   products AS p
+       JOIN categories AS c
+         ON p.categoryid = c.categoryid
+GROUP  BY c.categoryid

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

+SELECT orderid,
+       Sum(quantity) AS [ItemCount]
+FROM   orderdetails
+GROUP  BY orderid